MENIERE’S DISEASE — DO DIURETICS HAVE A ROLE IN THERAPY TODAY?

 1986 Deelen + Huizing Triamterene + Hctz – improvement only in vertigo

-Deelan + Huizing (1986) – postulated that themechanism by which Diazideincreases excretion of Sodiumbut decreases excretion of Pottasiumion transport mechanism in renal tubules and striavascularis of the inner ear is the same.
-The authors suggested that long term diuretics have an effect on the function of striavascularis and consequently on electrolyte regulation in inner ear.
+Deelan + Huizing (1986) – postulated that themechanism by which Diazideincreases excretion of Sodiumbut decreases excretion of Pottasiumion transport mechanism in the renal tubules and striavascularis of the inner ear is the same.
+The authors suggested that long-term diuretics have an effect on the function of striavascularis and consequently on electrolyte regulation in inner ear.

-• Action of Betahistine may be at least partly due to its symptom relieving vestibular sedative effect and if so, long term use is not justifiable.
+The action of Betahistine may be at least partly due to its symptom-relieving vestibular sedative effect, and if so, long-term use is not justifiable.

-• More research needs to be taken up and the use of DIURETICS like ACETAZOLAMIDE/ FUROSEMIDE / HYDROCHLOROTHIAZIDE/ TRIAMTERENE / SPIRONOLACTONE needs a re-think and re-acceptance for treatment of Meniere’s disease.
+The use of DIURETICS like ACETAZOLAMIDE/ FUROSEMIDE / HYDROCHLOROTHIAZIDE/ TRIAMTERENE / SPIRONOLACTONE needs a rethink and re-acceptance for treatment of Meniere’s disease.